 You’ll have to be honest with yourself.
 Maybe your take-home isn’t enough to cover any of your wants.
 Maybe it can’t even cover all of your needs, or it leaves you with no room to build a cushion.
-You may have to make money online or pick up a side hustle, or look at refinancing loans or bills to lower the monthly payments.
-There are free apps like Charlie that look for ways to save you money on your bills.
+You may have to make cash money online or pick up a side hustle, or look at refinancing loans or bills to lower the monthly payments.
+There are free apps like Cleo that look for ways to save you money on your bills.

 5. Know your temptations.
 And limit them.

 Temptations are everywhere.
 For me, one of my biggest lures is fast food.
 Two-thirds of us eat there weekly (with 25% of us eating there 4 or more times a week).
 And it probably is a temptation for you too.
 71% of US residents say that food is their biggest impulse purchase.

 To avoid, don’t shop at the grocery store hungry.
 Plan your meals for the week.
 (It’ll be easier to ignore flashing golden arches as you drive home if you already know what’s in the fridge and have a plan for what to make for dinner.)

 I like to look for weekly deals at my local supermarket, and then I try to match them with grocery coupons to double up on the savings.
 When I know I’ve got a good deal in hand, literally, I’m that much more likely to stick with my planned list once I’m at the store.

 With a budget in place and an eye on outsmarting temptations, you’re on the right track.
 Patience is important.
 You’re transitioning to a new way of doing things and restricting or challenging yourself can be hard.